gabi-gabs/loudgap/README.md

-Listen to Wikipedia is inspired by Maximillian Laumeister's [Listen to Bitcoin](http://www.listentobitcoin.com/).

 ## About

-Built by Stephen LaPorte and Mahmoud Hashemi.
+Loud Gap is remixed from Listen to Wikipedia, a project built by Stephen LaPorte and Mahmoud Hashemi.
+Listen to Wikipedia was inspired by Maximillian Laumeister's [Listen to Bitcoin](http://www.listentobitcoin.com/).

-## Sound
+## Sounds

-We fixed up some of the sounds using [Sound eXchange](http://sox.sourceforge.net/Docs/Documentation), which is some cool software.
+The samples are taken from 50 Cent's Many Men and Aretha Franklin's (You Make Me Feel Like) A Natural Woman.